-'I think races should be won on track'
+'We sometimes hated each other'

 Across the whole season we had the most poles and most wins.
 It was intense and pretty insane with the last race but I do think as a team we deserved it.

-When you look at all the emotions from everyone throughout that final race I think it was actually very good for the sport what was happening throughout the race.
+When you look at all the emotions from everyone throughout that final race, I think it was actually very good for the sport what was happening throughout the race.

 I look at myself, what can I do better?
 That's the same for the organisers.
 They will always say, 'what can we do better for next year?'
 That's what you have to keep in mind.

-'I got a massive cramp' - On the last lap
+'I got a massive cramp' - on the last lap

 I wasn't even sure when it was going to restart.
 Then I heard it was going to restart and I was behind him [Hamilton].